aws-samples/terraform-eks-workshop/workshop/content/600_extra_content/620-eks-annotation/configure-cni.md

 ### annotate-nodes.sh

-This script generates and applys a per zone configuration for the ENIConfig Custom Resource Definition and then annotates the appropriate node in the nodegroup ng1-mycluster1.
+This script generates and applies a per zone configuration for the ENIConfig Custom Resource Definition and then annotates the appropriate node in the nodegroup ng1-mycluster1.

 Build the environment: